 The caterpillar didn’t turn into a butterfly overnight so don’t expect to see results immediately.
 Habits are ingrained in us – quitting something would probably take as long as it took you to form that habit.
 Repeat after us: Put in the work now and reap the benefits later.

 6. Motivation, where are you?

-Our motivation meter will be at its peak in the beginning but as the weeks pass, it will slowly start to wane and it’s almost like fighting with your own brain.
-Don’t be hard on yourself though – just remember why you started in the first place.
+Our motivation meter will be at its peak in the beginning but as the weeks pass, it will slowly start to wane and it’s almost like fighting with yourself.
+Don’t be hard on yourself, though – just remember why you started in the first place.
 If you slip up, that doesn’t mean all your efforts have been in vain.
 Journal your journey as it’s a learning opportunity and you’ll be more prepared the next time when you’re feeling blase.

 7. Self-care apps to the rescue

 These days, we’ve got apps for everything – no matter if you want to boost your fitness level, quit a nasty habit or pick up a new hobby.
 If you’re looking to stay on track and be motivated, check out Headspace and Productive.
 Planning to save?
 Money-tracking apps like Monny and Wally will come in handy.
 Attempting a digital detox?
 Do it the old-fashioned way by flipping through pages of self-help books.

 8. Reward yourself

 By that, we don’t mean breaking your New Year’s resolution – so if you aim to quit smoking, don’t treat yourself to a pack of ciggies.
 Instead, use the money for something else like a new running shoe or an activewear outfit.
 Just make sure your reward isn’t contradictory to your goal, and you’ll be fine.

 Now it’s time to conquer your New Year’s resolutions.
 May the odds be ever in your favour!